mykelalvis/FT/Traveller/WORKING/Mongoose/The TkTk Convergence.md

 # The Glorious Empire

-Acis has opened a Pandora’s Box by employing Aslan mercenaries.
+Acis has opened a Pandora's Box by employing Aslan mercenaries.
 The Aslan have tipped the balance of power toward Acis, but their proliferation in the region has given them a taste of the things they most desire: new lands to conquer and the survival of their empire.

 After decades of losing one system after another to the Aslan Hierate, the Glorious Empire has become emboldened by their success in the Dustbelt Wars.